Expert Aggregation for Financial Forecasting: Aggregation of Portfolios

-A strong advantage of the aggregation lies in the way in which forecasts are considered directly.
-Alternative aggregations are proposed either to specialize on particular portfolios (Section \ref{sec:aggsubportfolio}) or in order to improve the global mixture (Section \ref{sec:pretrained}).
+A strong advantage of the aggregation lies also in its easy adaptation to alternative objectives.
+Two improvements of the aggregation are proposed, either by adding some prior in the global mixture (Section \ref{sec:pretrained}) or by specialising the best experts (Section \ref{sec:expertspecialisation}).